travelgateX/documentation-site/content/inventory-x/extranet/load-product/setup/_index.md

 </br>

 * **Code:** Room code.
 Must be unique per rate and has to coincide with the code used by the channel.
 * **Name:** Room name.
-Autocomplete field that allows you to select among the different rooms available.
-When you select one, the room code will be filled in automatically but you can change it.
+Text field that allows you to introduce the room description that will be shown to your buyers.
 This field is just informative.
 * **Standard Occupancy:** This field is useful to calculate the room amount when prices are loaded per passenger.
 Normally, it indicates the maximum number of adults (only adults) allowed for the room.
 * **Occupancy only Adults:** Defines the occupancies of adults allowed for this room.
 (Dark Blue icons are adults).
 * **Occupancy Adults with Children:** Defines occupancies of adults and children allowed for this room.
 (Light Blue icons are children).